rapidsai/docs/releases/process.md

 ## Code freeze

-Code freeze is the process when the release undergoes thorogh testing.
+Code freeze is the process when the release undergoes thorough testing.
 Pull requests are no longer accepted into the development branch.
 An exception may be made for [hotfix]({% link releases/hotfix.md %}) issues.
 All pull requests from Burn Down should be merged before Code Freeze begins or be moved to the next release.
 ### Timing

 For the selection of a `code freeze date`, the general guidelines should be followed: